Slaviša Žungul

-Slaviša Žungul (born 28 July 1954), also known as Steve Zungul, is a retired Yugoslav American soccer striker.
+Slaviša Žungul (born 28 July 1954), also known as Steve Zungul, is a Yugoslav American former soccer player who played as a striker.

 Žungul began his career with Hajduk in his native Yugoslavia before controversially moving to the United States where he became a dominant indoor soccer striker.
 His indoor career began with the New York Arrows of Major Indoor Soccer League and ended with the San Diego Sockers.
 His amazing scoring ability earned him the nickname "Lord of All Indoors".
 He also spent two seasons playing outdoor soccer with the Golden Bay Earthquakes of the North American Soccer League.
 In 1984, he was the NASL MVP.
-He also earned fourteen caps with the Yugoslavia national football team between 1972 and 1976.
+He also earned fourteen caps with the Yugoslavia national football team between 1974 and 1978.

 Early life

-Žungul was born Slaviša Ivanović in Požarevac, but his biological father died when he was still an infant.
+Žungul was born Slaviša Ivanović in Požarevac.
+His biological father died when he was still an infant.
 His mother Danica quickly remarried and moved to Kaštel Lukšić near Split, PR Croatia where baby Slaviša was given his stepfather's last name.

 Club career

 Hajduk Split

 When he was sixteen, Žungul began his football career in Split, playing for Hajduk starting in 1972 and continuing until 1978.
 He led the team in scoring every season and finished his time at Hajduk with 176 goals.
 During his six years with the team, he led them to three Yugoslav First League titles, in 1974 and 1975 as well as four Yugoslav Cup trophies.

-At Hajduk he quickly established himself as the focal point of head coach Tomislav Ivić's setup as well as becoming a fan favourite for his off-the-cuff ways and jet-set lifestyle, often seen in bars around the city while dating models, pinups, singers, and pageant contestants.
+At Hajduk he quickly established himself as the focal point of head coach Tomislav Ivić's setup as well as becoming a fan favourite for his off-the-cuff ways and jet-set lifestyle.
+He was often seen in bars around the city while dating models, pinups, singers, and pageant contestants.
 His scoring prowess at Hajduk drew comparisons to Gerd Müller in the Yugoslav press.

 By the time he turned 24, Žungul's prominence was such that he began receiving lucrative offers from NASL clubs in the United States.
 However, Yugoslav sporting regulations at the time stipulated that players could not transfer abroad until completing their mandatory Yugoslav People's Army (JNA) stint and turning 28 years of age.
 In certain cases exemptions were granted so that a player's transfer would be allowed in the calendar year during which he'll be turning 28 or even a year early, but the completion of the army stint was absolutely mandatory.
 While twenty-four-year-old Žungul was years away from even considering a move abroad, he was on increasingly bad terms with Hajduk management—led by club president Tito Kirigin—over unpaid wages.
-The star player became concerned the club would arrange for him to be sent off to his army service just to further delay the payments they owed him.
+The star player became concerned the club would arrange for him to be sent off to his army service to further delay the payments they owed him.